 His ideas here are not novel, but steeped in tradition.

 Pre-enlightenment, museums were not seen as places of institutionalized education, but as 'Wunderkabinett's- places stuffed so full of the world's curiosities as to render their collections beyond categorization.
 Places you would go not to learn, but to be blown away.

 The group that run the Viktor Wynd Museum are almost as eccentric as their collection.
 They 're known as 'The Last Tuesday Society' and have built up a reputation for putting on seances, going on expeditions to Papua New Guinea and throwing some of history's strangest parties.

 In 2007, they hosted 'Loss- An Evening of Exquisite Misery'.
 This event involved people dressing up in decaying beauty and peeling onions to a soundtrack of some of the saddest songs of the last 300 years.

 Perhaps more inviting, the Last Tuesday Society also run a cocktail bar and traditional absinthe parlour, next to the Viktor Wynd Museum, for anyone who's seen enough shrunken heads for one lifetime.

 The Viktor Wynd Museum: come for the celebrity faeces, stay for the super strength green liquor!

 Viktor Wynd himself once put on an exhibition in Miami that featured various images of him committing suicide.
 He called it: 'Sorrows of Young Wynd'.

 Interested in finding more places like this?
-Try one of our Treasure Hunts in London - untangle cryptic clues as a team, as you are taken on a journey to the most unique, unusual and bizarre corners of London.
+Try one of our Treasure Trails in London - untangle cryptic clues as a team, as you are taken on a journey to the most unique, unusual and bizarre corners of London.